How effective can simple ordinal peer grading be?

-In this paper, we follow a different approach.
-To explain our rationale, we remark that theoretical analysis requires to handle with extra care dependencies between several random variables that appear due to the distribution of exam papers to bundles.
-The analysis of Borda was possible only due to its particular definition; we have not managed to extend the analysis to any other aggregation rule.
+We remark that theoretical analysis in \citep{CKV15} requires to handle with extra care dependencies between several random variables that appear due to the distribution of exam papers to bundles.
+The analysis of Borda was possible only due to its particular definition; until the current paper, we had not managed to extend the analysis to any other aggregation rule.
 Also, the $\bigO$ notation in the theoretical guarantee for Borda above hides large constant terms that constitute the bound of theoretical interest only.
-We would like to develop a ``theory'' for determining the performance of Borda with the highest possible accuracy.
-And, of course, why should we restrict our study only to Borda?
+We follow a different approach here.
+We would like to develop a ``theory'' for determining the performance of Borda with the highest possible accuracy and, more importantly, extend our study to more aggregation rules.

-Instead, we define and study a large class of {\em simple} aggregation rules, which we call {\em type-ordering aggregation rules}; the class includes Borda.
+We define and study a large class of {\em simple} aggregation rules, which we call {\em type-ordering aggregation rules}.
+A type-ordering aggregation rule determines the position each exam paper has in the final ranking, based only on the ranks each paper has in the bundles that contain it.
+This class includes Borda.
 We present a theoretical framework for assessing the performance of each member of this class with respect to a series of performance objectives.
 A crucial step in our study is that we have completely neglected the dependencies between the random variables that make the rigorous analysis difficult.